un-pany/v3-admin-vite/README.md

 - **Prettier**： Code formatting
 - **Axios**: Promise based HTTP client (encapsulated)
 - **UnoCSS**: Real-time atomized CSS engine with high performance and flexibility
-- **Annotation**：Each configuration item is written with as detailed comments as possible
 - **Mobile Compatible**: The layout is compatible with mobile page resolution

 ## Functions